National Pickle Day

 Her own son, whom she had also left to be raised by a governess, died in a plane crash in the 70s, sending her yet further down.
 When she died, in May 1979, only a few thousand dollars remained of her fortune.
 As a salutary reminder that money really can't buy happiness, we are drinking a Barbara West.

-Republican party reptile, libertarian, comic, author and rightwing polemicist, P.J.
+American libertarian, journalist, author and political satirist, P.J.
 O'Rourke celebrates his birthday today.

 We would like to pay tribute to the great man, who has been married to his second wife since 1995, with some choice excerpts from his Bachelor's Home Companion.
 "A good bachelor drinks his dessert."
 "Remember, your body needs 6 to 8 glasses of fluid daily.
 Straight up or on the rocks."
 "The only really good vegetable is Tabasco sauce.
 Put Tabasco sauce in everything."
 And: "Never serve oysters during a month that has no paycheck in it."